vincentsengel/RoRtuto_02_toy_app/README.md

 # A Toy App

-Second exercise from Michael Hartle Book Ruby on Rails Tutorial
+Second exercise from Michael Hartle's book Ruby on Rails Tutorial